 Loss of body condition is one of the most common problems an owner encounters with a geriatric horse.
 Older horses cannot easily gain lost weight and become more susceptible to disease and adverse weather when thin.
 The main causes of poor body condition are poor teeth, parasitism (worms) and reduced gut function.

-It is as equally important that the geriatric horse should not be allowed to become fat.
+It is as equally important that the geriatric horse should not be allowed to become overweight.
 Obesity also causes problems for the older horse in that it can make arthritis worse, lead to laminitis and stress other body systems.

 Typically horses can be graded on their body condition on a scale of 0 to 5.
-0 being very poor and 5 being very fat.
+0 being very poor and 5 being very overweight.
 A similar scale is employed for donkeys.
 A horse should be maintained between 2 and 4.

 For a horse not under veterinary supervision a condition score below 2 is unacceptable.
 The horse should not be worked and should be placed on a sufficent and appropriate feeding programme to raise its condition score.

 If you are concerned regarding the body condition of your horse, please don’t hesitate to get in touch.

 For more information, see our Nutrition Section